chrsmys/DriftCheck/README.md

 ## 🛟 The Solution - DriftCheck

 UIKit/SwiftUI lifecycles are predictable and well understood.
-When a view or view controller is removed from the heirarchy we typically expect it to be deallocated.
+When a view or view controller is removed from the hierarchy we typically expect it to be deallocated.
 (This isn’t always the case — but don’t worry, **DriftCheck** handles those edge cases too.
 Keep reading.)

 **DriftCheck** leverages these known lifecycles by allowing you to `tether` any reference type to a UIView/UIViewController/SwiftUI View.
 These views and view controllers are known as **Anchors**.